Icon1cc/ANN-DL-Competition1/Challenge_2/README.md

 ## Instructions for Replicating Results
 1. Clone the repository.
-2. Run the Jupyter notebooks in `notebooks/` for data exploration.
+2. Run the Jupyter notebooks in `Dataset` for data exploration.
-3. Execute scripts in `src/` for training and evaluating models.
+3. Execute scripts in `Practice Models` for training and evaluating models.
-4. Refer to the `reports/` folder for in-depth methodology and insights.
+4. Refer to the `Final Submission` folder for in-depth methodology and insights.

 ## Additional Information
 - For detailed methodology and analysis, refer to our project report in the `reports/` folder.